 When Larry Penberthy started MSR in 1969, he knew he couldn’t control the demands people would place on his gear, but he could engineer his products to be exceptionally durable and easily repaired, either by the owner or a specialist.
 By doing so, he’d ensure that MSR gear offered the longest possible useful life—good for both his customers and the environment.
 Even at that time, high-quality manufacturing was not always the norm and Larry wanted his gear built for the long haul, not for mere trends.

 “This gear has a history and the people who bring it in have a history—you can see it in their faces,” says Iris Diligencia, the shop’s repairs supervisor.
 “They tell us they want to pass their gear on to their kids someday.
 It’s cool to work on classic products and know I’ll be able to keep that gear alive for years to come.”

-The repair shop is located at MSR’s headquarters and (pre-COVID) it wasn’t unusual for PCT hikers to stop in with worn-out gear as they near the end of their hike.
-“Many people come in off of their trips—thru-hikers, motorcyclists on long tours, one guy biked in from the East Coast,” says Charlie Lane, a former full-time technician.
+The repair shop is located at MSR’s headquarters in Seattle, WA, and (pre-COVID) it wasn’t unusual for PCT hikers to stop in with worn-out gear as they near the end of their hike.
 Legendary mountaineer Fred Beckey once brought in his old cobwebbed XGK stove to have it serviced before a remote expedition.
 “We’ve rebuilt, cleaned and repaired over 300 stoves (and fuel pumps) for a N.O.L’s group in about a week,” repair tech Steven Foley says.
 Currently, gear repairs are accepted by mail only, but the shop plans to accept walk-ins again when it is safe to do so.

 Warranty, maintenance, or repair?